determined-ai/determined/docs/setup-cluster/k8s/install-on-kubernetes.rst

  Upgrade Determined
 ********************

-To upgrade Determined or to change a configuration setting, update the helm repo, make the appropriate changes in ``values.yaml``, and then run:
+To upgrade Determined or to change a configuration setting, make the appropriate changes in ``values.yaml``, and then run:

 .. code::

    helm repo update
-   helm upgrade <name for your deployment> --wait determined-ai/determined
+   helm upgrade <name for your deployment> determined-ai/determined --wait --values values.yaml

 Before upgrading Determined, consider pausing all active experiments.
 Any experiments that are active when the Determined master restarts will resume training after the upgrade, but will be